One of the most important things we recommend is learn about Islam and share that information with your fellow non-Muslims.

 But even after someone understands why it is important to know about Islam, you will probably get a second layer of resistance.
 Why?

 Educated people in western democracies have a particularly hard time dealing with a conversation that says something negative about another culture or religion.
 That is almost entirely a good thing.
 But not entirely.
 In this case, an exception should be made because westerners are very unfamiliar with Islam.
-They don't have any idea what the Qur'an says its believers should do, and even when they hear someone (like a terrorist) quote the Qur'an, they assume that must be wrong somehow.
+They don't have any idea what the Koran says its believers should do, and even when they hear someone (like a terrorist) quote the Koran, they assume it must be wrong somehow.

 When a form of worship is killing non-Muslims, it is a good idea to make an exception to a blind rule about religious tolerance.
 When a belief system is intolerant of other belief systems and works to suppress them, it should not be tolerated.